kabbas570/kabbas570.github.io/_projects/Dog_Nose.md

 ---
 title: "Dog-Noseprint-Recognition-and-Localization"
 collection: projects
 excerpt: "Dogs' noses have unique patterns like human fingerprints.
 It can be used to identify the dog species accurately.
-This project explored the idea of "Dog Noseprint Recognition and Localization", using a hybrid CNN network for both classification and localization."
+This project explored the idea of Dog Noseprint Recognition and Localization, using a hybrid CNN network for both classification and localization."
 imageurl: '/images/projects/dog_proj.png'
 date: 2021-07-01